brundinm/brundinm/README.md

   Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
-In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibaryNet for innovation in a library communication and technology project, and features that I had developed in TAL Online were mentioned in the announcement of the award.
+In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibraryNet for innovation in a library communication and technology project, and features that I had developed in TAL Online were mentioned in the announcement of the award.
 - Designed and created a Microsoft Access and VBA bindery database application